isohedral/tactile/README.md

 }
 ```

 Occasionally, it's annoying to have to worry about the **U** or **S** symmetries of edges yourself.
 Tactile offers an alternative way to describe the tile's outline that includes extra steps that account for these symmetries.
-In this case, the transformation matrices will build in scaling operations that will map, say, a path from (0,0) to (1,0) to each half of an **S** edge separately.
-The correct approach is to iterate over a tile's `parts()` rather than its `shape()`:
+In this case, the transformation matrices build in scaling operations that map a path from (0,0) to (1,0) to, say, each half of an **S** edge separately.
+The correct approach here is to iterate over a tile's `parts()` rather than its `shape()`:

 ```C++
 // Iterate over the tiling's edges, getting information about each edge